richardlaugesen/ruvpy/README.md

 ### Decision types

 The RUV method can quantify forecast value for binary, multi-categorical, or continuous-value decisions through user defined decision thresholds.
 A continuous-value decision type is specified by setting the decision threshold to None.

+### Decision making methods

+To calculate RUV it must simulate decision making at each timestep, there are three methods implemented:

+- optimise_over_forecast_distribution
+- critical_probability_threshold_fixed
+- critical_probability_threshold_equals_alpha

 ## Software